 This part of our work involves a large animal transplant model.
 In collaboration with Drs.
 Rainer Storb and Beverly Torok-Storb at the Fred Hutchinson Cancer Research Center, we have successfully created dog models that are hematopoietic chimeras through hematopoietic stem cell transplantation.
-These animals have accepted renal transplants in the absence of immunosuppression from their DLA matched littermate donor, These animals have accepted renal transplants in the absence of immunosuppression from their DLA matched littermate donor, and currently have excellent renal function more than one year after renal transplantation.
+These animals have accepted renal transplants in the absence of immunosuppression from their DLA matched littermate donor, and currently have excellent renal function more than one year after renal transplantation (Fig. 2).

-and currently have excellent renal function more than one year after renal transplantation (Fig. 2).
 We are exploiting this animal model to examine both the induction of tolerance and the robustness of hematopoietic chimerism as platform for organ transplantation in the absence of immunosuppression.

-FIGURE 2
+FIGURE 1